 In a fast track claim, the court will expect you to prepare a formal witness statement and the witness will need to attend the trial to give spoken evidence.
 You should prepare them fairly early on in your case, because the overall time you have to prepare your case will disappear and before you know it you will be at trial.

-The contents of a witness statement
+When to write a witness statement